Namit-Rana6/CpuSimProjects/Register-Reference Instruction/Readme.md

 4. **HLT Operation (Halt)**
    - Assembly program for simulating the HLT operation, which halts the CPU.

-## Folder: register_reference_instructions

-You can find the assembly programs for these instructions in the "register_reference_instructions" folder.

 ## How to Use

 1. Download the assembly programs for the desired register reference instruction.